mhaugrud/msumcspy/_sources/PythonTurtle/TherangeFunction.rst

    wn.exitonclick()

-It turns out that generating lists with a specific number of integers is a very common thing to do, especially when you want to write simple ``for loop`` controlled iteration.
-Even though you can use any four items, or any four integers for that matter, the conventional thing to do is to use a list of integers starting with 0.
+It turns out that generating a sequence with a specific number of integers is a very common thing to do, especially when you want to write simple ``for loop`` controlled iteration.
+Even though you can use any four items, or any four integers for that matter, the conventional thing to do is to use a sequence of integers starting with 0.
-In fact, these lists are so popular that Python gives us special built-in ``range`` objects that can deliver a sequence of values to the ``for`` loop.
+In fact, these sequences are so popular that Python gives us special built-in ``range`` objects that can deliver a sequence of values to the ``for`` loop.
 When called with one parameter, the sequence provided by ``range`` always starts with 0.
 If you ask for ``range(4)``, then you will get 4 values starting with 0.
 In other words, 0, 1, 2, and finally 3.
 Notice that 4 is not included since we started with 0.
 Likewise, ``range(10)`` provides 10 values, 0 through 9.